Pakistan's top court resumes hearing into PM Khan's bid to stay on

 The court could also decide that it cannot intervene in parliamentary affairs.

-Drawn-out legal proceedings would create a power vacuum with political and economic implications, including for talks with the International Monetary Fund for funds to support the cash-strapped economy.
+Drawn-out legal proceedings would create a power vacuum with political and economic implications for issues such as talks with the International Monetary Fund to secure funds to support the cash-strapped economy.

+Shehbaz Sharif, the opposition candidate to replace Khan as prime minister, told media outside the court that he had urged army and intelligence chiefs to look into Khan's accusations that opposition parties were part of a foreign conspiracy.

-Political analysts say that the military viewed Khan and his conservative agenda favourably when he won a general election in 2018, but the generals' support has since waned.
+Political analysts say the military viewed Khan and his conservative agenda favourably when he won a general election in 2018 but the generals' support has since waned.